Anele77085/Project-Presentation/README.md

 ###  STAR Reflection
-*S*ituation: I needed a professional CV for internship/job applications.
+*S*ituation: I required a professional CV to apply for internships and entry-level roles.
-*T*ask: To create a concise and well-structured CV.
+*T*ask: My objective was to craft a clear, structured, and compelling CV.
-*A*ction: I followed CPUT's CV writing guidelines and peer-reviewed samples.
+*A*ction: I studied CPUT’s CV guidelines, analyzed high-quality samples, and incorporated best practices.
-*R*esult: I produced a CV that reflects my qualifications and experience, suitable for applying to internships.
+*R*esult: I developed a polished CV that effectively highlights my qualifications, making me a competitive candidate for internships.

 ---